udayvunnam/xng-breadcrumb/projects/xng-breadcrumb/README.md

 - The breadcrumb links are structured using an ordered list `<ol>`.
 - The last `<li>` element represents current page, so it doesn't have to be clickable.
 - Use `aria-current=page` and `class=active` for last `<li>` element.
-- Separators between links are added through css (`::before`) instead of icons or html elements.
+- Separators between links have `aria-hidden=true`.
 This prevents the screen reader announcement of separators which is of no use.